kjfallon/lightning-network-amqp-service-activator/README.md

 When executed this application establishes a persistent connection to the [Lightning Network Daemon (lnd)](https://github.com/LightningNetwork/lnd) node specified in this application's [encrypted.properties](src/main/resources/encrypted.properties) file and then starts broadcasting events to  [AMQP](https://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol) exchanges.
 Events are broadcast when the lnd node receives transactions, invoices, or the node's local topology changes.
 Every five seconds a heartbeat message is published to an [AMQP](https://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol) exchange that identifies the node and whether the node is responsive or not.

 This application is built with Apache Maven.
 To compile and execute this application you need Maven and Java JDK 1.8+.
 At runtime you must provide an environment variable LNASA_KEY.
-If you use the support I provided for encrypted property file values then LNASA_KEY should contain the key, otherwise set it to a dummy value.
+If you use the support I provided for encrypted property file values then you should set LNASA_KEY to contain the key you used to encrypt the values, otherwise set it to a dummy value.

 To-do
 -----